 ii) The Quorum at the meeting of the Committee or any Special or Standing Committee shall be one third of the membership of that Committee, or such other number as the Society may in General Meeting from time to time determine.

 Save as otherwise herein provided, all questions arising at any meeting shall be decided by a simple majority of those present and entitled to vote thereat.
 Arrangements for proxy voting may from time to time be made with regard to Clauses 11 & 12 hereof.
 In the case of an equality of votes the Chairman of the meeting shall have a second or casting vote.

 Minute books shall be kept by the Committee and all other committees, and the appropriate secretary shall enter therein a record of all proceedings and resolutions.

 (d) Standing Orders & Rules

 The Committee shall have the power to adopt and issue Standing Orders and/or Rules for the Society.
 Such Standing Orders or Rules shall come into operation immediately provided always that they shall be subject to amendment or revocation by the Society in General Meeting and shall not be inconsistent with the provisions of this constitution.

-(a) All monies raised by or on behalf of the Society shall be applied to further the objectivess of the Society and for no other purpose provided that nothing herein contained shall prevent the payment in good faith of reasonable and proper remuneration to any employee of the Society (not being a member of the committee) or the repayment to members of the Committee or any committee appointed under Clause 6 (f) hereof of reasonable out of pocket expenses.
+(a) All monies raised by or on behalf of the Society shall be applied to further the objectives of the Society and for no other purpose provided that nothing herein contained shall prevent the payment in good faith of reasonable and proper remuneration to any employee of the Society (not being a member of the Committee) or the repayment to members of the Committee or any committee appointed under Clause 6 (f) hereof of reasonable out of pocket expenses.

-(c) The accounts shall be prepared and examined (or audited if requisite) in accordance with the provisions of the Charities Act 1992 and regulations made there under.
+(c) The accounts shall be prepared and examined (or audited if requisite) in accordance with the provisions of the Charities Act 1992 and regulations made thereunder.